What is an FFL number?

 How do you lookup an FFL number?

-Even though you now know what an FFL number means and you know how to spot potential issues with an FFL number (mismatched locations, wrong FFL type, and incorrect expiration date) and you have access to the RocketFFL FFL Number Reference Sheet from the free trial of our ATF Compliance course, you should ALWAYS lookup the FFL number to verify its authenticity.
+Even though you now know what an FFL number means and you know how to spot potential issues with an FFL number (mismatched locations, wrong FFL type, and incorrect expiration date) and you have access to the RocketFFL FFL Number Reference Sheet from the our ATF Compliance course, you should ALWAYS lookup the FFL number to verify its authenticity.

 You should do this because you might receive a quality forgery or you might have a copy of an FFL that was valid recently but has since been revoked by the ATF.
 The ATF’s system for looking up FFL number is called FFLeZCheck.
 You should bookmark the link to this site for easy reference.